TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

 # BabelFish Google translate API in nodeJS

-This API will translate GET queries you provide it.
+This API will translate GET queries.
 You need LuaSocket to be able to interact with it.
 It was intended to be used with the [BabelFish](../../modules/BabelFish/) module.

 ## How to query it